Influence of bending parameters on crystalline undulator radiation peak stability for 530 MeV positron channelling: Methodology

 Within the continuous potential approximation, the position of the CUR peak can be analysed as a function of the bending amplitude and bending period.
 Two key quantities describe this behaviour: the bending parameter $C$ and the first harmonic position $\hbar\omega_1$.
 When $C$ becomes too large, dechannelling dominates and the radiation intensity decreases. \Cref{fig:Heatmaps} shows the dependence of $C$ (left panel) and $\hbar\omega_1$ (right panel) on the bending amplitude and period.
 As expected, $C$ depends primarily on $a$, as a larger bending amplitude induces stronger centrifugal forces.
 In contrast, $\hbar\omega_1$ varies more strongly with $\lambda$: shorter bending periods and smaller amplitudes correspond to higher photon energies.
 The `isolines', indicated by dashed lines, highlight combinations of parameters that results in constant values of $C$ and $\hbar\omega_1$.
 For example, to maintain a photon energy of $\hbar\omega_1\approx\SI{0.526}{\mega\electronvolt}$, the bending period must remain within $\sim\SI{0.3}{\micro\meter}$ across the amplitude range of $a=0.60$ to \SI{2.50}{\angstrom}.

 Although an approximation, the continuous potential model provides a reasonably good estimate of the effects of variable bending amplitude and period, and serves as an efficient bridge between experimental observations and atomistic simulations.
+However, it only provides an approximate description of the channelling efficiency through the bending parameter $C$, and an estimate of CUR peak positions through \Cref{eqn:First_Harmonic}, but no estimate of the radiation intensity.
+The continuous potential approximation therefore provides a useful means to estimate the viability of gamma-ray CLSs over a broad range of bending amplitudes and periods; however, a more detailed description of channelling dynamics and efficiency, as well as radiation intensity, can be obtained from atomistic simulations.